mjoppich/bioGUI/doc/user_guide.rst

 Part of *bioGUI* is a user-friendly accessibility of templates for various programs.
-Therefore application developers and sophisticated users can upload their templates to our website in order to make their template available to other users.
+Therefore, application developers and sophisticated users can upload their templates to our website in order to make their template available to other users.
 The user has to submit his name, eMail address, a template name and the template itself.
 He can select whether he wants to be an anonymous user (user name is always hidden) and whether this is an installation script (which downloads and creates the \ac{GUI} template specifically for this installed application) or a regular template.
+Additionally, categories for the template can be supplied, e.g. whether this is a template for a sequencing tool, or proteomics.
 A screenshot of the template submission is shown below.

 .. image:: ./images/templates/template_submission.png